cowboycb/headfirstdesignpatterns/README.md

 **Definition**: Strategy Pattern defines a family of algorithms,
 encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+#### 2- OBSERVER PATTERN

+** Observer pattern is alike newspaper subscription.
+Publisher is the Subject and the subscribers are the Observers.

+**Definition**: The Observer Pattern defines a one-to-many dependency between objects so that when on object changes state, all of its dependents are notified and updated automatically.

+- When two objects are loosely coupled, they can interact, but have very little knowledge of each other.
+	- The Observer Pattern provides an object design where subjects and observers are loosely coupled.

+- Strive for loosely coupled designs between objects that interact.
+	- Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+- > java.util.Observable class violate OO design principle of **programming to interfaces not implementations**.
+<br/>Also it can't possible to create an instance of the Observable class and compose it with our own objects, our class have to subclass.
+Because setChanged() method is protected that means it can't be called unless the class subclassed Observable.
+This design violates another design principle **favor composition over inheritance**.